SymptomsBy Mayo Clinic Staff

-Many people with essential thrombocythemia have no signs or symptoms.
 The first indication you have the disorder may be the development of a blood clot (thrombus).
-Although clots can develop anywhere in your body, with essential thrombocythemia, they occur most often in your brain, hands and feet.
+Clots can develop anywhere in your body, but with essential thrombocythemia they occur most often in your brain, hands and feet.

 Signs and symptoms depend on where the clot forms.
 They include:

 - Numbness or tingling of the hands and feet